llaske/sugarizer/README.md

 Sugarizer Application could be packaged as an Android or iOS application using [Cordova](http://cordova.apache.org/).

+A dedicated tool named [Sugarizer APK Builder](https://github.com/llaske/sugarizer-apkbuilder) allow you to create the Android packaging without any Android knowledge.

+If you want to build it yourself, see following instructions.

-To build it, first install Cordova as described [here](http://cordova.apache.org/).
+First install Cordova as described [here](http://cordova.apache.org/).

 Then create a directory for Sugarizer Cordova and put the content of the git repository in the www directory: